 Another reason you may get an invalid PIN message is if your phone system is not programmed correctly.
 In this case, you will need to talk with your telephone service to have them re-program the phone.

-A slow busy signal means the Telebridge line has shut down, either because it is full or because someone has called the line using a computer or Internet phone.
+A slow busy signal means the Telebridge line has shut down, it is likely because it is full.
 It is best to check the number and dial again.
 If you still receive a busy signal, you are likely to get a busy signal for the duration of the teleconference.
-Call Telebridge at 503-888-5796 or email us at [email protected].
+Call Telebridge at 503-888-5796 or email us at email@example.com.

 Guests or hosts may individually experience the conference call being terminated unexpectedly.
 This is usually due to the use of a wireless mobile phone that has moved out of reach of the wireless network, has experienced network interference or has lost battery power.
 If this happens, hang up and try your call again.